jaejunh/clj-esptool/README.md

 time event processing.

-Yet ESPER libary really didn't have simple command line tool (such as SQLPlus in Oracle RDBMS) and it was difficult for me to see how EPL interacts with Esper and etc. I would like my friends at my company [embian](http://www.embian.com) to learn this CEP concept quickly by trying out EPL examples, not by hacking time consuming embedded java client and server coding.
+Yet ESPER libary really didn't have simple command line tool (such as SQLPlus in Oracle RDBMS) and it was difficult for me to check how EPL interacts with Esper and etc. I would like my friends at my company [embian](http://www.embian.com) to learn this CEP concept quickly by trying out EPL examples, not by hacking time consuming embedded java client and server coding.

-After I have learned enough how to juggle Esper with Clojure with the tool, I decided to make it available to share with people, though premature project to help people like us.
+Altough it's premature, I decided to make it available to public to ease your experience of learning CEP and Esper hacking.